-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night.
-This month we’re highlighting the work of IDA Delegate Mike Shaw (Minnesota).
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of DarkSky Delegate Mike Shaw (Minnesota).

 The night sky is universal.
-It connects people all over the world to the same thing—the cosmos—but not everyone has a view of a truly dark sky.
-Through his photos of the night sky, IDA Delegate Mike Shaw is working to change that, because he knows that people must see and feel connected to something to be compelled to protect it.
+It connects people all over the world to the same thing — the cosmos — but not everyone has a view of a truly dark sky.
+Through his photos of the night sky, DarkSky Delegate Mike Shaw is working to change that, because he knows that people must see and feel connected to something to be compelled to protect it.

 A resident artist at the University of Minnesota’s Bell Museum, Shaw is photographing the night sky at each of the nine levels of the Bortle Scale across the state.
 By photographing the same section of sky from different vantage points and degrees of darkness across Minnesota, Shaw will help viewers see the differences in the night sky between a remote dark site and a bright inner-city location.
 His images will be projected in the planetarium at the Bell Museum, and he also plans to create virtual reality images for people to download from anywhere in the world.

 A physics professor and research scientist before becoming a full-time photographer, Shaw has always had a fascination with space and with the natural sciences.
 After earning a PhD and literally becoming a rocket scientist, Shaw realized that his true love was sharing knowledge and fostering appreciation for the natural world — and he considers the cosmos as an extension of the environment.
 During photography workshops that he leads, one of his favorite things to do is to ask participants to lie in a circle with their heads together, looking straight up at a dark sky.
 From this vantage point, all you see is the sky.
 There is no horizon, which, Shaw says, “is no different than the view of an astronaut.”